ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/databases-resources.md

 # {{site.data.keyword.databases-for}} resources
 {: #databases-resources}

 Review the {{site.data.keyword.databases-for}} resources that you can create, modify, or delete.
-You can reference the output parameters for each resource in other resources or data sources by using [Terraform interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
+You can reference the output parameters for each resource in other resources or data sources by using [Terraform on {{site.data.keyword.cloud_notm}} interpolation syntax](https://www.terraform.io/docs/configuration-0-11/interpolation.html){: external}.
 {: shortdesc}

-Before you start working with your resource, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform configuration file.
+Before you start working with your resource, make sure to review the [required parameters](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters) that you need to specify in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 {: important}

 ## `ibm_database`
 {: #db}

 Create, update, or delete a {{site.data.keyword.databases-for}} instance.
-The `ibmcloud_api_key` that is defined in the `provider` block and used by Terraform must have sufficient IAM access to create and modify {{site.data.keyword.databases-for}} instances.
+The `ibmcloud_api_key` that is defined in the `provider` block and used by Terraform on {{site.data.keyword.cloud_notm}} must have sufficient IAM access to create and modify {{site.data.keyword.databases-for}} instances.
 Also, must have access to the resource group where you want to deploy the instance.
 For more information, see the [documentation](/docs/databases-for-postgresql?topic=databases-for-postgresql-user-management).

-To create a {{site.data.keyword.databases-for}} instance, you must specify the `region` and `ibmcloud_api_key` parameters in the `provider` block of your Terraform configuration file.
+To create a {{site.data.keyword.databases-for}} instance, you must specify the `region` and `ibmcloud_api_key` parameters in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 The region must match the region where you want to deploy your instance.
 If the region is not specified `us-south` is used by default.
 {: note}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #db-sample}

 To find an example for configuring a virtual server instance that connects to a PostgreSQL database, see [here](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/master/examples/ibm-database).